jamesbrooks/git-runner/README.md

 * Instruction file path is globally set, make this overwritable on a per-repository basis?
 * Instruction prefix is globally set, make this overwritable on a per-repository basis?
 * Have core functionality fire useful hooks.
+* Improve the output/text library, it can work better!

 ## Support